Nogales, AZ. (February 26, 2016)

 Last summer, after serving three years as SEAHEC’s liaison to the Nogales Binational Health Council, (COBINA) Ms. Velasco was elected to serve as COBINA Co-President alongside Dr. Laurence Alegría, Epidemiologist from the ISSSTE Clinic in Nogales Sonora.
 Dr. Alegría will represent Nogales, Sonora on the “Sister Cities” Health Committee.

 SEAHEC’s teenaged “Citizen Scientists” for dengue awareness and prevention are one of the priority activities on the agenda of the new cross-border health committee.
-Earlier this year the US Environmental Protection Agency (EPA) invited SEAHEC to present its youth-led Citizen’s Science project conducted through the Future Healthcare Leaders (FHL) clubs from Nogales.
-The FHL’s are helping address the growing problem of mosquito borne diseases.
+Earlier this year the US Environmental Protection Agency (EPA) invited SEAHEC to present its youth-led Citizen’s Science project conducted through the Future Health Leaders (FHL) clubs from Nogales.
+Our Future Health Leaders are helping address the growing problem of mosquito borne diseases.
 The students have been working with Ms. Velasco, under the guidance of epidemiologists at the Arizona Department of Health Services Office of Border Health and the Santa Cruz County Health Department, to collect scientific data on local mosquito populations to help thwart the spread of mosquito borne diseases like dengue.
-The Mosquito Tracking Initiative is to be one of the “Sister City” cross-border health campaigns that Ms. Velasco will help promote.
+The Mosquito Tracking Initiative is to be one of the “Sister City” cross-border health campaigns that SEAHEC will help promote.